Why I chose the Nutritional Therapy Association

 If you think that you're ready to take the plunge into the field of Functional Nutrition I highly recommend the NTA program!
-If you are interested in learning more you can CLICK HERE to book a call with an admissions advisor.
+If you are interested in learning more you can CLICK HERE to join one of their free introduction webinars.

-If you decide to enroll, I’d love for you to add me as your referrer, so they know that I sent you and feel free to reach out to me directly to ask about my experience.
+If you decide to enroll, I’d love for you to add me as your referrer - Jaime Heer - so they know that I sent you, Feel free to reach out to me directly if you have any questions about my experience: firstname.lastname@example.org.

 Best of luck!
 The world needs more people like us who are passionate about the ancient wisdoms of healing through food!